opensource-force/osf-blog/content/posts/you_are_not_a_number/part_15/index.md

 So let's focus on that for like a year.
 We'll be back to fighting about politics soon enough, but before that let's take these billionaires down a peg.

-I call the group who does this, The Advancemet, and everyone, except for actual Nazis, are invited.
+I call the group who does this, The Advancemet, and everyone, except for actual nazis, are invited.
 All you have to do is install a browser extension, and/or download an app.
 Those of us in The Advancement who make those things, will take it from there.
 And you can spend your time doing whatever you love to do, and not have to worry about billionaires in your bedroom.